 Basking levels for the three main species kept as pets should be no higher than 90 degrees Fahrenheit and no lower than 85.
 These allow for a couple of degrees flexibility either way depending on which species you have.

 You’ll need a separate thermometer to measure the basking spot directly under the heat lamp.
-I tried this with a thermometer/hygrometer hybrid with a probe attached but most models available have issues with accuracy so instead I opted for an infrared thermometer like.
+I tried this with a thermometer/hygrometer hybrid with a probe attached but most models available have issues with accuracy so instead, I opted for an infrared thermometer like this.

 They’re great because you can just point the laser at the spot without bothering your pet, you can even measure the temperature of your chameleon itself without bothering them giving you extra assurance they’re getting warm enough.